-When controlling an IC-7300, IC-7610, IC-7850, or IC-7851 via a direct USB connection with a baud rate of 115200, Commander can display a Spectrum-Waterfall window that displays realtime spectrum data, a waterfall display, and callsigns of active DX stations color-coded for award progress need and participation in LoTW and eQSL AG:
+When controlling an IC-705, IC-7300, IC-7610, IC-7850, IC-7851, or IC-9700 via a direct USB connection with a baud rate of 115200, Commander can display a Spectrum-Waterfall window that displays realtime spectrum data, a waterfall display, and callsigns of active DX stations color-coded for award progress need and participation in LoTW and eQSL AG:

 The functionality available in Commander's Spectrum-Waterfall window is documented here.

 If your transceiver is not connected to your computer via a direct USB connection, the instructions for establishing this connection are here.
 Properly installed, Icom's device driver will create a virtual COM port for transceiver control.

 To configure the direct USB connection for communication at 115200 baud,

 - Open the transceiver's Menu system, and make the following changes:

 In the Primary CAT Serial Port panel on the Ports tab of Commander's Configuration window,

 set the Port# selector to the new COM port to the transceiver control COM port created by Icom's device driver

 After confirming that Commander can control and track your transceiver's frequency and mode,

 on the Configuration window's Bandspread tab, check the Spectrum-Waterfall window box in the upper-left corner; Commander's Spectrum-Waterfall window should appear